pfheatwole/thesis/source/canopy_geometry.rst

 * Show how assigning section profiles to a chord surface generates the upper and lower surfaces.

+* Derive (or simply present) the function that returns points on the upper and lower surfaces given a chord surface and section profiles

 * Discuss how the choice of airfoil effects wing performance

 * Discuss how the profile can vary along the span